MobilityData/gbfs/gbfs.md

 File Name                   | Required                |       Defines
 --------------------------- | ----------------------- | ----------
 gbfs.json                   | Yes                     | Auto-discovery file that links to all of the other files published by the system.
-This file is required and must be named `gbfs.json`. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
+This file is required. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
 Required of systems utilizing docks. station_status.json         | Conditionally required  | Number of available bikes and docks at each station and station availability.
 Required of systems utilizing docks.